EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Test 2 Objectives.md

 **Updated as of 11/03/2022**

 *Essential Chemistry Skills*
-1. Represent ions using formulae which include the number of constituent atoms and the charge on the ion.
+1. ==Represent ions using formulae which include the number of constituent atoms and the charge on the ion.==
-2. Recognise, name and write the formulae of a range of ions. [[Appendix 1 Ions & Molecules.png]]
+2. ==Recognise, name and write the formulae of a range of ions. [[Appendix 1 Ions & Molecules.png]]==
-3. Determine the formulae of ionic compound from the formulae of their constituent ions [[Appendix 1 Ions & Molecules.png]]
+3. ==Determine the formulae of ionic compound from the formulae of their constituent ions [[Appendix 1 Ions & Molecules.png]]==
-4. Use molecular formulae to represent the number and type of atoms in a covalent molecule, and recognise some common covalent molecular substances [[Appendix 1 Ions & Molecules.png]]
+4. ==Use molecular formulae to represent the number and type of atoms in a covalent molecule, and recognise some common covalent molecular substances [[Appendix 1 Ions & Molecules.png]]==
-5. Write and use balanced chemical equations to represent chemical reactions.
+5. ==Write and use balanced chemical equations to represent chemical reactions.==
-6. Define the mole as a preciely defined quantity of matter, equal to Avogadro's numbe of particles.
+6. ==Define the mole as a precisely defined quantity of matter, equal to Avogadro's number of particles.==
-7. Use Avogadro's number to convert between number of particles and moles, and vice versa.
+7. ==Use Avogadro's number to convert between number of particles and moles, and vice versa.==
-8. Use the relationship between mass, molar mass and number of moles to convert between moles and mass, and vise versa.
+8. ==Use the relationship between mass, molar mass and number of moles to convert between moles and mass, and vise versa.==

 *Properties of Matter*